YarboJanks/buffered.io/source/_posts/2013-12-27-3-months-of-meterpreter.markdown

 You have been owned!
 ```

-This rather large chunk of work was merged by [Egypt][] and [Meatballs][], who deserve a big thanks for waiting through my steaming pile of code to make sure it was as stink-free as possible before it landed in master.
+This rather large chunk of work was merged by [Egypt][] and [Meatballs][], who deserve a big thanks for wading through my steaming pile of code to make sure it was as stink-free as possible before it landed in master.

 #### ADSI Integration